Trading Networks with Bilateral Contracts: Existence and properties of trail-stable outcomes

-Lemma \ref{fully-stable-lattice} shows that whenever LAD/LAS holds choice functions of terminal agents define a natural partial order on outcomes and the terminal-fully-trail-stable contract sets form a lattice under this order.
-Note that for the lattice and the opposition-of-interests structure, only terminal agents play a role: two outcomes are equivalent if all the terminal agents have the same set of contracts.
-Indeed, if $A^1$ and $A^2$ are fully trail-stable outcomes then there is a fully trail-stable outcome $A^{+}$ such that all terminal buyers prefer $A^{+}$ to both $A^1$ and $A^2$ and all sellers prefer any of $A^1$ and $A^2$ to $A^{+}$.\footnote{Of course, the same holds for if we exchange the role of buyers and sellers.} This establishes full ``polarization of interests'' in trail-stable outcomes in the sense of \citep{Roth:85} and immediately implies the existence of buyer-optimal ($A_{max}$) and seller-optimal ($A_{min}$) fully trail-stable outcomes.
-Therefore, our result substantially strengthens and generalizes the previous results by \citet{Roth:85,Blai:88,EcOv:06} and \citet{HaKo:12}.\footnote{ \ch{ Theorem 4 in \citet{Flei:14}, which states that any two stable flows agree on terminal contracts, is a further strengthening of Lemma \ref{fully-stable-lattice} in the special case of network flows.}}
+Proposition \ref{fully-stable-lattice} shows that whenever LAD/LAS holds choice functions of terminal agents define a natural partial order on outcomes and the terminal-trail-stable contract sets form a lattice under this order.\footnote{In fact, our proof shows that the terminal-trail-stable contract sets form a \emph{sublattice} \citep{Blai:88,Flei:03,EcOv:06}.} Note that for the lattice and the opposition-of-interests structure, only terminal agents play a role: two outcomes are equivalent if all the terminal agents have the same set of contracts.
+Indeed, if $A^1$ and $A^2$ are trail-stable outcomes then there is a trail-stable outcome $A^{+}$ such that all terminal buyers prefer $A^{+}$ to both $A^1$ and $A^2$ and all sellers prefer any of $A^1$ and $A^2$ to $A^{+}$.\footnote{Of course, the same holds for if we exchange the role of buyers and sellers.} This establishes full ``polarization of interests'' in trail-stable outcomes in the sense of \citep{Roth:85} and immediately implies the existence of buyer-optimal ($A_{max}$) and seller-optimal ($A_{min}$) trail-stable outcomes.
+Therefore, our result substantially strengthens and generalizes the previous results by \citet{Roth:85,Blai:88,EcOv:06} and \citet{HaKo:12}.

-The lattice structure of fully-trail stable outcomes allows us to straightforwardly extend two well-known properties of stable outcomes that have been known in two-sided matching markets and acyclic contract networks.
+The lattice structure of fully-trail stable outcomes allows us to straightforwardly extend two well-known properties of stable outcomes that have been known in two-sided matching markets and acyclic trading networks.
 One such property is the classic ``rural hospitals theorem'', which shows that in every stable allocation of a two-sided many-to-one doctor-hospital matching market, the same number of doctors are matched to every hospital \citep{Roth:86}.
 In buyer-seller networks, we can instead consider the difference between the number of upstream and downstream contracts that firms sign \citep{HaKo:12}.
-The following proposition gives the most general rural hospital theorem result.\footnote{Its proof, which we omit, follows the proof of Theorem 8 in \citet{HaKo:12} word-for-word, only replacing ``stable'' with ``fully trail-stable''.}
+The following proposition gives the most general rural hospital theorem result.